vmcj/lightdm-qt5-greeter-ccs-api/README.md

-# lightdm-qt5-greeter for ICPC style CCS'es
+# lightdm-qt5-greeter-ccs-api

-lightdm-qt5-greeter is a simple frontend for the lightdm displaymanager, written in c++ and qt5.
+lightdm-qt5-greeter-ccs-api is a simple frontend for the lightdm displaymanager, written in c++ and qt5.

 It has it's roots in the razor project, where it was developed under the name razor-lightdm-greeter.
 When razor was merged into LXQt it was renamed to lxqt-lightdm-greeter.